aramachandran7/AVR_HAL_softsys_p1/README.md

 - where do we define

 *answers*
-- bitfields could work
+- bitfields could certianly work, its a knowledge barrier for our team
 - for certain cases we call other functions
-- single access point function, all other functions call it
+- single access point function, all other functions call it for low level API
-- more direcotyr
 - array of pointer to timer structs <-- reduction of code duplication
 - eliminate in_use
 - https://stackoverflow.com/questions/14633987/how-can-i-force-a-compile-error-in-c
 - state management API exposed publicly for getting not setting, declared above defined below

--
+Need to have / work on:
 - trace data flow with diagram
+- add `ENV_CONSTANTS` to every low level driver
+- cleaner state management
+- state definition:
+    - dump in_use
+    - add enum
+    - add interrupt set bit(s)
+- state API
+    - add state update fn
+    - add state expose fn
+- write single entry point API
+- write timer ISR

 **session 1**